 Mercedes has shared the stage with artists such as Rubén Albarrán (Café Tacvba), Gaby Moreno, Malacates Trébol Shop, etc.

 She is featured in the soundtrack of acclaimed independent films Temblores (2019) and Cadejo Blanco (2022) (the latter also featured her as music supervisor).

 In 2020 Mercedes moved to the US, where she received a scholarship to attend Berklee College of Music (click to open a related article).

-Using her music influence, Mercedes organized the first Antigua Pride event in her adoptive hometown of Antigua, and was appointed "Ambassador Against Violence Against Women and Girls" by United Nations Guatemala in 2019.
+Other than her work in music, Mercedes organized the first Pride event in Antigua Guatemala, and was appointed "Ambassador Against Violence Against Women and Girls" by UN-Women Guatemala in 2019.